Kasrazn97/Logo_Detection/README.md

 <a name="dataset"></a>
 ### 1. Dataset
 The dataset we deployed consists of xx images.
 We used Roboflow to do augmentation.
-We did rotation, mosaic bla bla We trained our model to recognize the following logos: Nike, Adidas, Under Armour, Puma, The North Face, Starbucks, Apple Inc., Mercedes-Benz, NFL, Emirates, Coca-Cola, Chanel, Toyota, Pepsi.
+We did rotation, mosaic bla bla We trained our model to recognize the following logos: Nike, Adidas, Under Armour, Puma, The North Face, Starbucks, Apple Inc., Mercedes-Benz, NFL, Emirates, Coca-Cola, Chanel, Toyota, Pepsi, Hard Rock Cafè.

 <a name="train"></a>
 ### 2. Training